d-rede/trcli-action/README.md

 # TestRail CLI results upload action

  > [GitHub Action](https://docs.github.com/en/actions) to upload automated test results to [TestRail](https://www.testrail.com) using the [TestRail CLI](https://github.com/gurock/trcli).
-The action handles the installation of the desired CLI version and allows to set all of the configurations supported by the CLI.
+The action handles the installation of the desired CLI version and allows setting all of the configurations supported by the CLI.

  # Usage example